[QODBC-Desktop] How to Use Prompted Date Ranges in MS Access

 Select the Queries tab and Create Query in the Design Mode view :

 Move your mouse to the main pane and right click and select Parameters... :

-Enter the PARAMETERS for Enter Start Date and Enter Finish Date as shown and click OK:
+Enter the PARAMETERS for entering Start Date and Enter Finish Date as shown and click OK:

-Back to the main pane right click and select SQL View... :
+Back to the central pane right, click and select SQL View... :

-You can now simply paste in your own SQL statement using the parameters (enclosed in [ ]), for example:
+You can now paste in your SQL statement using the parameters (enclosed in [ ]), for example:

 SELECT InvoiceLine.CustomerRefListID, InvoiceLine.CustomerRefFullName,

-When the query is run either as a query or a report, it will now prompt you to Enter Start Date :
+When the Query is run either as a query or a report, it will now prompt you to Enter the Start Date :

 Then Enter Finish Date :

 And the Query will then run and return the Invoice Lines for the date range selected: